 The author should attend to all these clues to decide whose comments to pay attention to; otherwise, there may be simply too many comments and some may contradict others anyway.
 Therefore, the author should explicitly in his or her own mind judge the reviewers during the workshop process.
-Maybe one is good for style, another for content, a third for grammar, another for emotional vectors, etc. The author should figure out how to annotate his or her notes to know which comments to pay attention to or should endeavor to capture only the comments that seem to be the ones the author will want to work on-on the other hand, sometimes this judgment can't be accurately made until later when the emotions of the moment have passed.
-Sometimes it takes discussing things with a trusted advisor.
+Maybe one reviewer is good for style, another for content, a third for grammar, another for emotional vectors, and so on.
+The author should figure out how to annotate his or her notes to know which comments to pay attention to or should endeavor to capture only the comments that the author will probably want to work on.
+On the other hand, sometimes this judgment can't be accurately made until later, when the emotions of the moment have passed.
+Sometimes it takes discussing things with a trusted adviser.

 For many writers, it helps to put some time between first encountering comments and acting on them.
 This is good advice regardless of where the comments come from.
 For workshop comments, perhaps you should go over the comments soon after the workshop to make sure you have written them down clearly, and then you should let them sit for a few days.
-For comments on your manuscript by workshop members or not-you should read them all, then put them aside for a couple of days.
-This way you are not reacting to the comments from your gut, but from your head and heart.
+For comments on your manuscript-by workshop members or other people-you should read them all, then put them aside for a couple of days.
+This way you are not reacting to the comments only from your gut, but also from your head and heart.

-The goal of the post-workshop experience is revision, and approaches to revision differ.
-Some revise lightly while others obsess over it.
+The goal of the postworkshop experience is revision, and approaches to revision differ.
+Some revise lightly whereas others obsess over it.
 At one extreme was James Dickey, the poet and novelist.
-Dickey believed it was crucial to always produce better and better work, and he was terrified at the idea that his work one year would be worse than that of the year before.
+Dickey believed it was crucial to always produce better and better work, and he was terrified of the idea that his work one year would be worse than that of the year before.